Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Cancer is an uncontrolled growth of abnormal cells.
-These cells form in one area.
+These cells form in 1 area.
 They can then spread throughout the body.
 Prostate cancer causes no symptoms in its early stages.
-If you have urinary symptoms, these are more likely to be due to another health problem.
+If you have urinary symptoms, these are more likely to be because of another health problem.

 The things that can increase a man’s chance of developing prostate cancer are called risk factors.
 These include:

 Age.
 As you grow older, your risk of developing prostate cancer increases.

 Family history.
 If your father or brother has had prostate cancer, your risk of developing it is higher.